 The scenario analysis described above includes calculations to determine whether any bounding analysis scenario exceeded expected market conditions.
 The parameters that were evaluated include the number of new trucks purchased in a year, the amount miles travelled by trucks in a year, the amount of power required to charge trucks, and the amount of fossil fueled power generation in South Coast AQMD.
 In nearly all cases, PR 2305 would not exceed existing market capacity.
 In rare instances, some bounding analysis scenarios show that some new truck sales in early years of the program could be higher than is expected in EMFAC for those respective truck categories, assuming that every warehouse operator bought the same class of truck and technology (e.g., NZE or ZE) to comply with PR 2305.
-This is unlikely as no more than about 40% of warehouse operators are estimated to own truck fleets (and not every truck fleets owns all truck classes), and truck acquisitions to earn Points would necessarily be less than shown.
+This is unlikely as no more than about 40% of warehouse operators are estimated to own truck fleets (and not every truck fleet owns all truck classes), and truck acquisitions to earn Points would necessarily be less than shown.
 Even in these extreme cases (which are not reasonably expected to occur), the amount of sales is typically no more than about double what is projected from EMFAC for our region.
-Similarly, some scenarios show that if all warehouse operators only obtain WAIRE Points from NZE or ZE truck visits from Class 6 trucks, then the total miles travelled from those visits to warehouses would exceed the total miles travelled from those truck types for all of South Coast AQMD (regardless of whether a trip is to a warehouse) by about 15% or less.
-As above, this extreme example is not expected to occur as all warehouses are not expected to only choose a single compliance pathway with nearly three dozen options available for compliance - as well as many different operational practices and markets served by warehouses.
-Finally, the highest electricity demand for charging electric trucks (Scenario 6) is about 844 GWh per year.
-This level of charging is less than what CEC has preliminarily calculated for the total need for electric trucks in the South Coast AQMD region.
-Idea of the coast AQMD region.
+No scenarios were found to require total VMT for any truck class greater than what is included within EMFAC 2017.
+For example, no scenarios required more truck travel to earn Points than the total amount of truck travel in the air basin.
+Finally, the highest electricity demand for charging electric trucks (Scenario 6) is about 697 GWh per year.
+This level of charging is less than what CEC has preliminarily calculated for the total need for electric trucks in the South Coast AQMD region.145